MoritzBru/tailwind-plugin-typed/README.md

 ### multiple words

 This generates an infite looping typing and deleting animation of multiple words after one another.
+The default delimiter of strings is `;` but can be configured in the [plugin options](#options).

 ```html
 <p>This is <span class="typed-[cool;awesome;superb;amazing]"></span></p>